-‘In-Health’ and 'Scrivens' are providers of audiology services who hold clinics at Fordingbridge Surgery.
+‘In-Health’ and 'Scrivens' are providers of audiology services that hold clinics at Fordingbridge Surgery.
 If your GP recommends an audiology referral, you will be offered these amongst other NHS providers.

 Self Treatment of Ear Wax - Using Portia Ear Syringe / Otex Combi Pack – available from most chemists

 This is an effective method of relieving the symptoms of blockage and discomfort and because you are in control of the pressure used, has been shown to be a safe alternative to syringing performed by a healthcare professional.